 - You’ll get NFC connectivity for Android Pay.
 On the Moto G4 Play, you’ll also get NFC connectivity.
 You can use this for contactless payments through the Android Pay service.
 The Moto E3 lacks NFC connectivity so doesn’t allow you to use Android Pay.

-You can benefit from a £30 discount on the Moto G Play by using a combination of two voucher codes on Motorola Direct:
+You can benefit from a £10 discount on the Moto G Play by using the UKWELCOME10 voucher code on Motorola Direct.

 The following table shows the UK’s cheapest deals for buying an unlocked Moto E3 or Moto G4 Play:

 |8GB Storage / 1GB RAM||16GB Storage / 1GB RAM|

 * On Motorola Direct, use the UKWELCOME10 voucher code for a £10 discount on the Moto G4 Play.

 If you’d like to add extra storage to your smartphone, you may also wish to buy a micro-SD card.
 For the Moto E3, you can buy a 32GB micro-SD card for around £8.
 Combined with the 8GB of built-in storage, this will give you 40GB of storage in total.
 If you instead choose the Moto G4 Play, you can buy a larger 128GB micro-SD card for around £30.
 Combined with the 16GB of built-in storage, you can have up to 144GB of storage in total.

 If you’d like to save a bit of money upfront, you can also buy the Moto E3 on Pay As You Go.
 You’ll get a subsidised handset from the mobile network but it will typically be locked so you’ll only be able to use it on that network.
 Typically, there will also be a minimum initial top-up of £10 when buying a Pay As You Go handset.